We hope that you are intrigued by Camille's wonderful art. Each painting tells a story about her life and her

 At the same time in 2017, I held a solo exhibition at the ARO Gallery in Sydney with framed works on archival paper titled ‘Halcyon Days’.

-A selection of my paintings can be seen at the Sydney Jewish Museum titled ‘Nostalgic Glimpses of a Bygone Era’ as part of the exhibition ‘Jews from Islamic Lands’.
-This exhibition will be on until April 2021.
+A selection of my paintings were on display for over a year until April 2021 at the Sydney Jewish Museum titled ‘Nostalgic Glimpses of a Bygone Era’ as part of the exhibition ‘Jews from Islamic Lands’.

 Please do not hesitate to get in touch with me should you have any enquiries.
 I look forward to reading your comments.

 "Camille’s paintings are like scenes from a dream memory, the magic and smiling time of cosmopolitan Egypt early in the last century.
 She brings to life the charm and innocence of another age.
 A sense of ease and playfulness pervade her scenes.
 Like gardens bursting with flowers on the desert’s edge, her people effervesce.
 The women are vivacious, everyone is happy, the seasons are always summertime or spring.
 Her paintings are evocative and haunting; with vividness and humour they capture that most delicate of imaginings, the vanished past."

 Michael Haag sadly passed away in 2019.
 He was a writer and historian, who has written for major newspapers and magazines in Britain and America.
-He is the author of Alexandria – City of Memory, and Vintage Alexandria: Photographs of the City 1860 – 1960, amongst other publications.
+He is the author of Alexandria – City of Memory, and Vintage Alexandria: Photographs of the City 1860 – 1960, the Durrells of Corfu, amongst other publications.